The invariant space of multi-Higgs doublet models: The invariant space formalism

 \subsection{The Hilbert series}

 The Hilbert series is a very powerful tool for the characterization of $K[V]^G$, the ring of invariants.
 The series itself is given by

 where $\dim (R^G_k)$ are the number of invariants of degree $k$ which are invariant under the group $G$ and $t$ is a token variable describing the degree of the invariants.
+The degree of the invariants describes the degree of the polynomials in the parameters, e.g. in the previous example $\Tr \mu$ is a degree one invariant while $\det \mu$ is a degree two invariant.
 Contrary to the primary invariants (generators), these need not be independent, as they total the number of invariants.

 The Hilbert series can also be written in a closed form, generally as

 where $P(t)$ is a polynomial.
 The denominator of the Hilbert series describes the degree and number of invariants under the action of a group $G$.
 In eq.~\eqref{eq:general_hilbert_closed} we count $d_1$ invariants of degree one, $d_2$ invariants of degree two, etc.